 Two to Three-Day Transition Period

 Just like when you transition to using sulfate-free shampoos, your skin will have to adjust to producing less oil for a few days.
 Remember, it is used to overproduce oil because soap strips it of the layer of sebum.
-For me, the transition period lasted only two days where my skin broke out in pimples.
+For me, the transition period lasted only two days, and my skin broke out into pimples.
 After all the impurities had come to the surface, my face returned to normal again on the third day.
 So, I suggest trying this method on the weekend when you won’t have to go to work (or whenever you have a few days off).

 Other Natural Beauty Recipes

 If you liked this oil cleansing method post, consider being a My Merry Messy Life insider below, and you’ll get a free eBook on how to go natural in your home!
 Also, check out these posts.

 I just found your amazing blog!
 I really like your recipe!
 Three years ago I developed chemical sensitivities and allergies in general.
 Was perfectly healthy before then.
 This forced me to make my home as toxic free as possible.
 Because of that, I may be more ware than some about chemicals.
 In this recipe I noticed that you are storing this oil recipe in a PLASTIC tube.
 While this may be convenient, that plastic tube contains chemicals that not only leach into the air, thus breathing in those toxins, but into the product it contains.
 Even when using a glass container, some come with plastic tops 🙁 I am currently looking for metal tops, especially with a pump.
 It is very difficult to not be surrounded by toxins as they are everywhere.
 The best we can do is to eliminate as much as we can.
 I applaud your efforts to help others and educate-thank you!
 It is much needed!